 - Press ENTER.
 The option is selected.

 - Press the F10 key to save and reflect the changes.

 - Press the ESCAPE key.
 You will be moved out from the BIOS menu.

-How to boot pendrive in Windows 7
+How to boot Pendrive in Windows 7

-- Insert the pendrive which is bootable in the USB port of your computer/laptop.
+- Insert the Pendrive, which is bootable in the USB port of your computer/laptop.

 - Press the POWER button to start your computer/laptop.

 - While booting, the Boot Menu prompt appears.
-(In some computers, you may not have this option.
+(On some computers, you may not have this option.
 In that case, press F2 to open the BIOS setup and change the boot settings from there.)

 - Use the ARROW keys of your keyboard and go to the Removable Devices option.